- As low as $122/Night

 - Private vacation home

 Welcome to your home away from home in the heart of historic Charleston!
-This charmingly furnished property is ideal for extended stays of 30 days or more.
+This handsomely furnished property is ideal for extended stays of 30 days or more.

-Outside, savor the tranquility of a splendid yard ideal for morning coffee or evening gatherings.
+Outside, appreciate the tranquility of a gorgeous yard ideal for morning coffee or evening gatherings.
 Whether you're calming on the patio or taking a walk through the vibrant downtown area, you'll find everything you need just moments away.

 Feel the best of Charleston living where comfort and convenience come together in a enchanting package!